The life of daughters of narcissistic mothers can be emotionally harrowing.

 Our mother is our first love.
-She’s our introduction to life and to ourselves.
+She’s our introduction to the life and to ourselves.
 She’s our lifeline to security.
 We initially learn about ourselves and our world through interactions with her.

 A narcissistic mother who cannot empathize damages her children’s healthy psychological development.
 Like Narcissus in the Greek myth, she sees only a reflection of herself.